GingaaBread/GNOStatic/src/object_orientation/class_definitions/abstract_classes.md

 ```

 This works, but annoyingly we could now also instantiate the Media class despite the fact that it
-merely represents _any_ type of media, but itself is not actually a type of media.
+merely represents any _type_ of media, but itself is not actually a type of media.

 ```gno
 Media book = Book(1_452_523L, Date())
 Media media = Media(0L, Date())
 ```

-Not only is this prone to error (what happens if you automatically call a method for all Media
-objects, for example?), but it is also not very readable and generally bad practice.
+Not only is this prone to error, but it is also not very readable and generally bad practice.

 In GNO, a class is abstract if it is designated with the `abstract` class definition.